George713/pytelligence/README.md

 `numeric_cols` & `categorical_cols` inform pytelligence about the types of feature columns, that are to be used during data preparation and subsequent training.

-`feature_scaling` serves as boolean flag for activating feature scaling during data preparation. (not implemented yet)
+`feature_scaling` serves as boolean flag for activating feature scaling during data preparation.

 ### Data Preparation
 Assuming a dataframe `df` that fits the above config file the data can be prepared.
 Preparation includes
 - column verification
 - one-hot-encoding of categorical columns
 - encoding of the target label in case of classification (if required)
-- scaling of numeric features if turned on (not implemented yet)
+- scaling of numeric features (if turned on within config)

 ```python
 setup, X_sample, y_sample = pt.modelling.prepare_data(